How Banking Digitization Impacts Consumer Behavior & Stability

 Challenges to Economic Stability

-• Cybersecurity Risks: Digitization comes with the risk of cyberattacks, data breaches, and fraud.
+• Cybersecurity Risks: Digitization comes with cyberattacks, data breaches, and fraud risks.
 Many Financial organizations collect vast amounts of sensitive information, so they become prime targets for hackers.
 A severe breach could damage consumer confidence and cause financial markets to become unstable.

 • Market Volatility: The introduction of digital assets like cryptocurrencies has introduced new forms of market volatility.
 These unregulated assets fluctuate wildly, and their impact on traditional financial markets remains uncertain.